oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 When you deploy a JRF domain for the first time, the domain will add itself to its RCU database tables, and also create a 'wallet' file in the domain's home directory that enables access to the domain's data in the RCU database.
 This wallet is encrypted using an OPSS key password that you supply to the domain using a secret that is referenced by your domain resource `configuration.opss.walletPasswordSecret` attribute.

-For a domain that has been started by Model in Image, the operator will copy the wallet file from the domain home of a new JRF domain and store it in the domain's introspector domain config map in file `ewallet.p12`.
-Here is how to export this wallet file from the introspector domain config map:
+For a domain that has been started by Model in Image, the operator will copy the wallet file from the domain home of a new JRF domain and store it in the domain's introspector domain ConfigMap in file `ewallet.p12`.
+Here is how to export this wallet file from the introspector domain ConfigMap:

 - Option 1
   ```